 When You're Self Employed

 In either case, if you're self employed you are responsible for paying your own taxes to the Internal Revenue Service (IRS) and to your state tax department.
 Even if you do not owe any income tax, you must complete Form 1040 and Schedule SE to pay self-employment Social Security tax.

 In addition to income taxes, self employed workers must also pay Social Security and Medicare taxes in the form of a SECA (Self-Employment Contributions Act).
 Independent contractors are not entitled to employee benefits, even those mandated by law like unemployment and worker's compensation, because they are not employees of a company.

-However, you may be able to purchase health insurance and other benefits for yourself through organizations like the Chamber of Commerce or others groups that provide benefits for self-employed workers and small business.
+However, you may be able to purchase health insurance and other benefits for yourself through the Affordable Heath Care Act (Obamacare) or through organizations like the Chamber of Commerce or others groups that provide benefits for self-employed workers and small business.

 If you have self-employment income, then you can take a deduction for health insurance expenses incurred for yourself, your spouse, and your dependents.

 The Internal Revenue Service defines an individual as being self employed, for tax purposes, as: